What To Know About the Equifax Data Breach and Identity TheftSeptember 19, 2017

 Keep in mind that once you have entered a freeze, you will not be able to obtain new credit which includes any process that checks your credit report such as a new cell phone contract, a store credit card, vehicle financing, etc. Existing creditors will still be able to access so you should be able to increase current credit limits but we are seeing issues with creditors requiring the freeze to be lifted.

-It is important to not only check your and your spouses’ accounts, but also take action to protect children and seniors.
+It is important to not only check your and your spouses’ accounts but also take action to protect children and seniors.
 Children and seniors are particularly vulnerable.

-Some other suggestions for the immediate future:
+Some other suggestions for the immediate future as it relates to the Equifax Data Breach:

-- Change ALL internet passwords – especially those associated with use of a credit card.
+- Change ALL internet passwords – especially those associated with the use of a credit card.
 This includes ordering medications from your insurance company.

 - Do not reuse any of these passwords – EVER.

-- Your new password should be at least 10 digits and include uppercase, lowercase and numbers.
+- Your new password should be at least 10 digits and include uppercase, lowercase, and numbers.
 Do not use street addresses, phone numbers, dates of events such as birthdays, anniversaries, graduations, etc.

 - Consider changing your login ID (where permitted) to something more generic than your name.